ASIC v Kobelt: Majority decision

-Kiefel CJ & Bell J
+Kiefel CJ and Bell J

-Kiefel and Bell first discussed the standard of conscience 'fixed' by s12CB(1) of the ASIC act.
-They found that the term 'unconscionable' was to be understood as bearing its 'ordinary meaning'.
+Kiefel and Bell first discussed the standard of conscience "fixed" by s12CB(1) of the ASIC act.
+They found that the term "unconscionable" was to be understood as bearing its "ordinary meaning".
 They stated that the values that informed that standard included those identified by Allsop CJ in Paciocco v ANZ; which included, relevantly; "the protection of those whose vulnerability as to the protection of their own interests places them in a position that calls for a just legal system to respond for their protection, especially from those who would victimise, predate or take advantage"The justices considered this determinative of the appeal.
 They concluded that "The difficulty with ASIC’s system case of statutory unconscionability lies in identifying any advantage that Mr Kobelt obtained from the supply of book-up credit that can fairly be said to be against conscience."

-Due to the lack of relevant vulnerability, it followed there was an 'absence of unconscientious advantage obtained by Mr Kobelt ... under his book-up system'.
+Due to the lack of relevant vulnerability, it followed there was an "absence of unconscientious advantage obtained by Mr Kobelt ... under his book-up system".
 The pair moved to dismiss ASIC's appeal.